Xel-Naha/PurrPleaser3000S/README.md

 Generally all CAD files and schematics should be self explaining (further info on climbing-engineer).
 You do not need to use my PCB design / buy a PCB, but I suggest to orientate on my schematics.
 Further my schematics already include some future improvements possibilities (access to GPIOs) and provide some flexibility in regard to the power supply.

+## Possible Future Improvements
+- [ ] Calibrate Scale With Food - Calibrate the scale by dispensing food, manually measuring the dispensed amount, and providing feedback of the measured amount back to the feeder for calibration.
+- [ ] Over the Air Updates (OTA)
+- [ ] Support Display
+- [ ] Web Interface